Christianity in pre-Islamic Arabia: Islamic tradition

-Islamic sources say that the Kaaba housed icons of Mary, the mother of Jesus.
+Some Islamic sources say that the Kaaba housed icons of Mary, the mother of Jesus.
 Al-Azraqi mentions such a report through an isnad going back to Ata ibn Abi Rabah:I have heard that there was set up in al-Bayt (the Kaaba) a picture (timthāl) of Maryam and ʿIsa. ['Ata'] said: "Yes, there was set in it a picture of Maryam adorned (muzawwaqan); in her lap, her son ʿIsa sat adorned."The description implies that Jesus was seated in Mary's lap, implying that it depicted the Christ Child, or Jesus when he was a baby.
 Jesus being seated in her lap also suggests Mary was in a seated position.
 This description therefore corresponds to widespread Christian imagery and iconography of the child Jesus being seated in the lap of the Virgin Mary.

-Christian inscriptions

-The Dumat al-Jandal inscription from northwestern Arabia in the Al-Jawf Province bears a cross and uses the divine epithet ʾl-ʾlh (al-ilāh), an uncontracted form of allāh which originated among Arabian Christians which may have begun as an isomorphism or calque on the Greek expression ho theos (the Greek rendering of the Hebrew ʾĕlōhîm in the Septuagint).
-Christians continued to use this expression into the Islamic era (like in the Yazid inscription), as late as the tenth century.
-A second pre-Islamic Dumat al-Jandal inscription was written by a Christian.

-Among the eleven Greek inscriptions discovered from ʿArniyyāt and Umm Jadhāyidh (northwest of Hegra (Mada'in Salih) in Saudi Arabia), dating from the second and fourth centuries, several are evidently Christian: UJadhGr 10 has a cross inscribed on it, and ArGr1 reads "Remember Petros!", a typical Christian name.

-Christian inscriptions from Mecca and Medina are not yet known, but Ilkka Lindstedt has suggested that this is because these areas have not been yet been systematically searched for inscriptions in general.

-Pre-Islamic Arabic poetry

-The Arab Christian poet Adi ibn Zayd is quoted as swearing by "the lord of Mecca and of the cross", identifying God as the protector of both Mecca and the cross (i.e. Christianity).

-Quran

-The Quran mentions Christian groups and beliefs as well as Christian institutions and their clergy like monasteries, priests, and overseers.
+Central Arabia

+According to Amr ibn Matta in his fourteenth century work the Book of the Towers, Christian missionaries into Arabia were "preoccupied with the kings of Kinda and the princes of Yemen".
+The time that Christianity reached Central Arabia is not clear, but in the early sixth century, the Kingdom of Kinda, the major Arabian polity of the region, seems to have converted to Christianity, as attested by the Dayr Hind inscription.

+Christianity is particularly attested in Al-Yamama, where sources describe Haudha ibn Ali, the influential chief of the Banu Hanifa tribe, as a Christian.
+Additional groups in Al-Yamama described as Christian in tradition include Hanifa ibn Lukain and the Bakr ibn Wa'il.

+The final attestation of a Christian presence in the region is from the Islamic era, in the early ninth-century, during the reign of al-Ma'mun (r.
+813–833), where a dialogue is recorded with a Central Arabian Christian who offers an argument for his faith.